reeshuffled/reeshuffled.github.io/_posts/2023-07-23-Is-compatibility-discrete-or-continuous?.md

 ---
+description: Yes/No vs % compatibility with a romantic partner.
 layout: post
+links:
+  citations: []
+  external: []
+  internal: []
+publish_datetime: '2024-02-19T19:55:09-05:00'
+slug: compatibility-discrete-continuous
 tags:
 - Love/Romance
 - Compatibility
 - '2023'
 title: Is compatibility discrete or continuous?
-slug: compatibility-discrete-continuous
-description: Yes/No vs % compatibility with a romantic partner.
 type: stub
-publish_datetime: '2024-02-19T19:55:09-05:00'
-links:
-  internal: []
-  external: []
 ---

 What is compatibility?